 - Craft an authorization request using the URL token request template.
-See Ooyala Player Token.
+See Ooyala Player Token for Player V3 (Deprecated).

 - Create the trigger to request authorization and a token from the Ooyala authorization server, using the token request.
 See Complete Web Example: Authorize Playback and Obtain a Token.

 - Generate a computed signature.
 You need to generate signature using an http method.